xander254/alx-low_level_programming/printf/README.md

 This  is a team project that requires us to create a custom printf function.
-Team members Alex Kinyanjui and Fiona Gachuuri.
+Team members; Alex Kinyanjui and Fiona Gachuuri.